 5. Ready-to-eat food: waste is a rich source of fat and carbohydrates.
 In areas populated by bears, bear-proof waste bins prevent confrontations between bears and people.

 Swimmers and honey lovers

 Honey is a rare treat that bears love in particular.
-It is also healthy: among other things, honey strengthens the immune system.
-Bears use their large paws to skilfully open beehives and are not easily chased away by attacking bees.
+It is also healthy - among other things, honey strengthens the immune system.
+Bears use their large paws to skillfully open beehives and are not easily chased away by attacking bees.